backeliten/volvoextradisp/README.md

 # volvoextradisp
-Added extra display to my volvo for missing information
+Extra display to my volvo

-In my 2013 Volvo i miss some information in the original instrument cluster.
+In my 2013 Volvo I do miss some information in the original instrument cluster.
 Such as temperature of Engine.
 Reading in VIDA in says that display will show me if the temperature is to high.
-So the value itself has to be on the CANbus, so start to digging into the cantrafic on the midspeed network gave me some information.
+So the value itself has to be on the CANbus, so start to digging into the cantraffic on the midspeed network gave me some information.
+I just hijacked the the CAN network behind the midcenter placed display.
+(It just have 4 wires, 12V, GND, CANL, CANH, so the "key on" or 15 Signal has to be on the network)

 This is just a very rough estimation.
 May not be correct.